-Call us any time for a free consultation for kitchen renovations in NJ
+Free price/cost for kitchen renovations in NJ

 Unless you live on nothing but snack food and takeout, the kitchen is one of the most important parts of any modern home.
 For many homeowners, sustainability is becoming a major factor for kitchen design in New Jersey and NYC.

 When planning for kitchen renovations, it’s becoming more and more common to design a kitchen in ways that feature sustainable materials and renewable energy, reducing your carbon footprint.
-Home energy usage makes up about 19% of a an average American family’s total environmental impact, and a great deal of this energy is used in the kitchen.
+Home energy usage makes up about 19% of an average American family’s total environmental impact, and a great deal of this energy is used in the kitchen.

 Designing for Sustainability